← Back to Stories

 Key details reported by multiple sources:

-• CTE is caused by repeated head impacts, not just concussions, and can only be diagnosed after death.
+• CTE is caused by repeated head impacts, not just concussions, and can only be diagnosed post-mortem.

-• The AFL has introduced over 30 rule changes to reduce head injuries but has no formal CTE prevention protocol.
+• The AFL has introduced over 30 rule changes to reduce concussions but has no formal CTE policy as of 2026.

-• Former AFL players Danny Frawley, Shane Tuck, and Heather Anderson were diagnosed with CTE after death.
+• Former AFL players Danny Frawley and Shane Tuck were diagnosed with CTE after their deaths, with coroners recommending AFL establish partnerships with brain banks.

-• The AFL plans to limit physical contact in training sessions starting in the 2027 pre-season but has not specified details.
+• The AFL plans to limit physical contact in training sessions starting in the 2027 pre-season, though details are unspecified.

 Points of Difference